marsiitr/Rope-Climbing-Robot/README.md

 <!-- motivation-->
 ## **Mechanical aspect**

+##### Encoder motor assembly #####
+To grip the rope , sliding roller assembly has  to ascend on a lead screw , for that a spur gear is attached to the lead screw on the rear side .
+An encoder and motor are also attached sideways such that the lead screw attached to the spur gear simultaneously runs the spur gear attached to the encoder and the motor. <br>
+For the working of the assembly , when the motor rotates , the spur gear rotates the lead screw which in turn rotates the encoder shaft through the trail of gears .
+The information of number of the rotations which the motor has to perform is already calculated and fitted to encoder .
+Thus we can grip the rope.
+##### Slider assembly #####
+To prevent the sliding roller assembly to deviate from its path in a rotatory motion it is supported with a slider assembly.
+The slider is created with a shaft and a rectangular box which can slide on it .
+It is connected to "SRE" by a L hinge. <br>
+The slider also creates a second support for the lead screw .
+Otherwise the lead screw will deviate from its position.
 ##### Motor wheel assembly #####
 After gripping the rope firmly, the bot has to climb the rope .
 The basic pprincipal used along the rope is rolling. <br>
 The design consists of a DC motor which is connected to three spur gear asssembly .
 The end gears are connected to each wheel .
 The design consists of two wheel pairs on either side of the rope. <br>